 Getting to Petersburg is an experience, whether you take the "high road" by air or the "low road" by sea.
 Alaska Airlines claims one of the shortest jet flights in the world, from takeoff at Wrangell to landing at Petersburg.
 The schedule calls for 20 minutes of flying, but it's usually more like 15.
-At sea level only ferries and smaller cruisers can squeak through Wrangell Narrows with the aid of more than 50 buoys and range markers along the 22-mi waterway, which takes almost four hours.
+At sea level only ferries and smaller cruisers can squeak through Wrangell Narrows with the aid of more than 50 buoys and range markers along the 22-mile waterway, which takes almost four hours.
 But the inaccessibility of Petersburg is also part of its charm: you'll never be overwhelmed here by hordes of cruise passengers; only smaller ships can reach the town.

-The Scandinavian heritage is gradually being submerged by the larger American culture, but you can occasionally hear Norwegian spoken, especially during the Little Norway Festival, held here each year on the weekend closest to May 17.
-If you're in town during the festival, be sure to take part in one of the fish feeds that highlight Syttende Mai, or, the Norwegian Constitution Day, celebration.
-You won't find better folk dancing and beer-batter halibut outside Norway.
+The Scandinavian heritage is gradually being submerged by the larger American culture, but you can occasionally hear Norwegian spoken, especially during the Little Norway Festival, held here each year on the weekend closest to May 17 (Syttende Mai, or Norwegian Constitution Day).
+If you're in town during the festival, be sure to take part in one of the fish feeds that highlight the celebration.
+You won't find better folk-dancing and beer-batter halibut outside Norway.

 One of the most pleasant things to do in Petersburg is to roam among the fishing vessels tied up dockside in the town's expanding harbor.
 This is one of Alaska's busiest, most prosperous fishing communities, with an enormous variety of seacraft.
 You'll see small trollers, big halibut vessels, and sleek pleasure craft.
 By watching shrimp, salmon, or halibut catches being brought ashore (though be prepared for the pungent aroma), you can get a real appreciation for this industry.

 On clear days Petersburg's scenery is second to none.
 Across Frederick Sound the sawlike peaks of the Stikine Ice Cap scrape clouds from the sky, looking every bit as malevolent as their monikers suggest.
-(Some of the most wickedly named summits include Devil's Thumb, Kate's Needle, and Witch's Tit.)
-LeConte Glacier, Petersburg's biggest draw, lies at the foot of the ice cap, about 25 mi east of town.
+(Some of the most wickedly named summits include Devil's Thumb, Kate's Needle, and Witches’ Tits.)
+LeConte Glacier, Petersburg's biggest draw, lies at the foot of the ice cap, about 25 miles east of town.
 Accessible only by water or air, the LeConte is the continent's southernmost tidewater glacier and one of its most active, often calving off so many icebergs that the tidewater bay at its face is carpeted shore to shore with floating bergs.

 Although Petersburg is nice to explore, commercial fishing is more important than tourism—in other words, you'll find more hardware stores than jewel merchants.
 But that's also a big part of its charm.
 The main attractions are the town's Norwegian heritage, its vibrant community, and its magnificent mountain-backed setting.
-The country around Petersburg provides an array of outdoor fun, from whale-watching and glacier-gazing to hiking and fishing.
+The country around Petersburg provides an array of outdoor fun, from whale watching and glacier gazing to hiking and fishing.

 Petersburg at a Glance